-During the Liche King's reign, all ● in tomb rooms are undead legions.
-Their members are considered zombified.
+During the Liche King's reign, all \bullet in tomb rooms are undead legions.
 Undead legions conflict like wandering monsters.

 Find the place on the map with the largest concentration of tombs.
 If there are no tombs, pick a random room.
 In this area, draw and label a lair for the Liche King.
-Place 1● in it (the Liche King itself).
+Place $1 \bigoplus$ in it (the Liche King itself).

 The Liche King takes possession of all the tombs in the dungeon.
-Gather all O currently in tombs and move it to the Liche King.
+Gather all \bigcirc currently in tombs and move it to the Liche King.
 If any of these tombs contain monsters, remove them.

-Liche Lord ● in tombs are undead legions.
 The Liche King also stores its cash in tombs.
-Each tomb may contain 1● OR 1○, but not both.
+Each tomb may contain $1 \bigoplus OR 1 \bigcirc$, but not both.